Indonesian cuisine

+Tradition and characteristics

+Indonesia has around 5,350 traditional recipes, with 30 of them considered the most important.
+Indonesia's cuisine ranges from rice, noodle and soup dishes in modest local eateries to street-side snacks to elaborate dishes in expensive restaurants.

 Indonesian cuisine varies greatly by region and has many different influences.
-Sumatran cuisine, for example, often has Middle Eastern and Indian influences, featuring curried meat and vegetables such as gulai and curry, while Javanese cuisine is mostly indigenous, with some hint of Chinese influence.
+Sumatran cuisine, for example, has Middle Eastern and Indian influences, featuring curried meat and vegetables such as gulai and curry, while Javanese cuisine is mostly indigenous, with some hints of Chinese influence.

 The cuisines of Eastern Indonesia are similar to Polynesian and Melanesian cuisine.
-Elements of Chinese cuisine can be seen in Indonesian cuisine: foods such as noodles, meat balls, and spring rolls have been completely assimilated.
+Elements of Chinese cuisine can be seen throughout Indonesian cuisine: foods such as noodles, meat balls, spring rolls, and wontons have been completely assimilated.

 Throughout its history, Indonesia has been involved in trade due to its location and natural resources.
-Additionally, Indonesia's indigenous techniques and ingredients were influenced by India, the Middle East, China, and finally Europe.
-Spanish and Portuguese traders brought New World produce even before the Dutch came to colonise most of the archipelago.
-The Indonesian islands the Moluccas (Maluku), which are famed as "the Spice Islands", also contributed to the introduction of native spices, such as cloves and nutmeg, to Indonesian and global cuisine.
+The country's indigenous techniques and ingredients were influenced by India, the Middle East, China, and Europe.
+Spanish and Portuguese traders brought New World produce even before the Dutch came to colonize most of the archipelago.
+Indonesia's Moluccas Islands (Maluku), which are famed as "the Spice Islands", contributed to the introduction of spices such as cloves and nutmeg to Indonesian and global cuisine.

-Indonesian cuisine often demonstrates complex flavour, acquired from certain ingredients and bumbu spices mixture.
-Indonesian dishes have rich flavours; most often described as savory, hot and spicy, and also combination of basic tastes such as sweet, salty, sour and bitter.
-Most Indonesians favour hot and spicy food, thus sambal, Indonesian hot and spicy chili sauce with various optional ingredients, notably shrimp paste, shallots, and others, is a staple condiment at all Indonesian tables.
-Seven main Indonesian cooking methods are frying, grilling, roasting, dry roasting, sautéing, boiling and steaming.
+Indonesian cuisine often has complex flavours, acquired from certain ingredients and bumbu spice mixtures.
+Indonesian dishes have rich flavours; usually described as savory, hot and spicy, and also combination of basic tastes such as sweet, salty, sour and bitter.
+Most Indonesians favour hot and spicy food, thus sambal, Indonesian spicy chili sauce with various optional ingredients, notably shrimp paste, shallots, and others, is a staple condiment at all Indonesian tables.
+The seven main Indonesian cooking methods are frying, grilling, roasting, dry roasting, sautéing, boiling and steaming.

 Some popular Indonesian dishes such as nasi goreng, gado-gado, satay, and soto are ubiquitous in the country and are considered national dishes.
 The official national dish of Indonesia is tumpeng, chosen in 2014 by Indonesian Ministry of Tourism and Creative Economy as the dish that binds the diversity of Indonesia's various culinary traditions.
 Later in 2018, the same ministry has chosen 5 national dish of Indonesia; they are soto, rendang, satay, nasi goreng, and gado-gado.

 Today, some popular dishes that originated in Indonesia are now common to neighbouring countries, Malaysia and Singapore.
-Indonesian dishes such as satay, beef rendang, and sambal are favoured in Malaysia and Singapore.
+Indonesian dishes such as satay, beef rendang, and sambal are popular in Malaysia and Singapore.
 Soy-based dishes, such as variations of tofu and tempeh, are also very popular.
 Tempeh is regarded as a Javanese invention, a local adaptation of soy-based food fermentation and production.
 Another fermented food is oncom, similar in some ways to tempeh but using a variety of bases (not only soy), created by different fungi, and particularly popular in West Java.